 o o o

-This wasn't a part of the city that never slept.
+It wasn't part of the city that never slept.
 At this hour, sidewalks carried few strangers, kept company by their shadows born from regularly spaced street lamps.
 Most shops were closed, covered by steel shutters and their signage unlit.
-Only the ones which boasted twenty-four hour service defied the night with blinding fluorescent light.
+Only convenience stores which boasted twenty-four hour service defied the night with blinding fluorescent light.

 Violet made good time under these deserted conditions.
 Soon, she reached the end of the witch's trail: the wall between a luggage shop and a Chinese restaurant.
 On the brick, black cracks converged to a single point that sent a dose of vertigo if she looked too closely at it.